asymmetric/nickel/rfcs/004-typechecking.md

   Polymorphism](https://arxiv.org/abs/1306.6032)
 [^4]: [This reddit
   discussion](https://www.reddit.com/r/haskell/comments/ujpzx3/was_simplified_subsumption_worth_it_for_industry/)
-  gather some of reactions of Haskell users to the removal of arrow subsumption
+  gather some reactions of Haskell users to the removal of arrow subsumption